hspaans/python-6502-emulator/README.md

 #### Processor Status

+As instructions are executed a set of processor flags are set or clear to record the results of the operation.
+This flags and some additional control flags are held in a special status register.
+Each flag has a single bit within the register.

+Instructions exist to test the values of the various bits, to set or clear some of them and to push or pull the entire set to or from the stack.

 * Carry Flag

+  The carry flag is set if the last operation caused an overflow from bit 7 of the result or an underflow from bit 0.
+This condition is set during arithmetic, comparison and during logical shifts.
+It can be explicitly set using the ['Set Carry Flag' (SEC)](#set-carry-flag) instruction and cleared with ['Clear Carry Flag' (CLC)](#clear-carry-flag).

 * Zero Flag

+  The zero flag is set of the result of the last operation as was zero.

 * Interrupt Disable

+  The interrupt disable flag is set if the program has executed a ['Set Interrupt Disable' (SEI)](#sei---set-interrupt-disable) instruction.
+While this flag is set the processor will not respond to interrupts from devices until it is cleared by a ['Clear Interrupt Disable' (CLI)](#cli---clear-interrupt-disable) instruction.

 * Decimal Mode

+  While the decimal mode flag is set the processor will obey the rules of Binary Coded Decimal (BCD) arithmetic during addition and subtraction.
+The flag can be explicitly set using ['Set Decimal Mode' (SED)](#sed---set-decimal-mode) and cleared with ['Clear Decimal Mode' (CLD)](#cld---clear-decimal-mode).
+  > Note that only two instructions are affected by the D flag: ['Add with Carry' (ADC)](#adc---add-with-carry) and ['Subtract with Carry' (SBC)](#sbc---subtract-with-carry).

 * Break Command

+  The break command bit is set when a [BRK](#brk) instruction has been executed and an interrupt has been generated to process it.

 * Overflow Flag

+  The overflow flag is set during arithmetic operations if the result has yielded an ivalid 2's complement result (e.g. adding to positive numbers an dending up with a negative result: 64 + 64 => -128) It is determined by looking at the carry between bits 6 and 7 and between bit 7 and the carry flag.

 * Negative Flag

+  The negative flag is set if the result of the last operation has bit 7 set to a one.

 ### The Instruction Set